The pro-innovation framework

 Rename to AI Security Institute (February 2025)

-The Institute will not focus on bias or freedom of speech, but instead concentrate on "serious AI risks with security implications"—including cyber-attacks, chemical and biological weapons development, and criminal misuse such as fraud and child sexual abuse material generation.
+The Institute will not concentrate on bias or freedom of speech, but on serious AI risks with security implications — including cyber-attacks, chemical and biological weapons development, and criminal misuse such as fraud and child sexual abuse material generation.

-- Open-source tools: Released Inspect, InspectSandbox, InspectCyber, and ControlArena evaluation frameworks
+- Open-source tooling: Inspect, InspectSandbox, InspectCyber and ControlArena evaluation frameworks

 - Funding: £15 million Alignment Project, £8 million Systemic Safety Grants, £5 million Challenge Fund

-- Partnerships: New criminal misuse team with Home Office; research partnership with Google DeepMind; San Francisco office
+- Partnerships: criminal-misuse team with the Home Office; research partnership with Google DeepMind; San Francisco office

-Unlike the EU's centralised AI Office, the UK relies on existing regulators to govern AI within their domains.
-Each regulator published their strategic approach to AI in 2024.
+Unlike the EU’s centralised AI Office, the UK relies on existing regulators to govern AI within their domains.
+Each published a strategic AI approach in 2024 and has continued to refine guidance through 2025–26.

 |---|---|---|